namenai/Aux-Mod-Changelogs/Aux - TBD - RE3/prework_idea/test.md

 Heres what I am thinking for the standard mag: 30 rounds, low weight so you can carry alot, damage will be around that of DC-15a low rounds, and slowish muzzle velocity.
 What im also thinking is that perhaps make it so that this round doesnt have bullet drop, but all the other specialty ammo of the specialty mags have bullet drop.

+# The Scopes

+Im going to make the scopes use 1 of 2 scopes, the blue crosshair one from the LE, or the red dot crosshair one from the old old valken.
+This is because well, there isnt that mayn scopes in swop that are not fully shit.

 # The Gunz

 Each gun has been changed inorder to give it a distinct role and actual purpose.